8 Foods That Lower Blood Sugar And Why It's Important

 Fatty fish is also a great source of protein, which can also help to manage glucose levels.
-You can figure out how many grams of protein you should be eating with a simple calculation: Take your weight in pounds and multiply it by 0.36 — that’s how many grams of proteins you should aim to consume daily.
+You can figure out how many grams of protein you should be eating with a simple calculation: Take your weight in pounds and multiply it by 0.36 — that’s how many grams of protein you should aim to consume daily.
 For example, if you are 150 pounds, you would want to shoot for eating 54 grams of protein.

 Try adding fatty fish to your meals two or three times a week to see the benefits.
 You can top your salad with fish, make healthy fish tacos, or swap out your steak or chicken for a piece of fish!

 Whether you eat it for a snack or add it to your whole grain toast for breakfast, nut butter can be very beneficial for lowering blood sugar.
-Nut butters can be made with any type of nut, peanuts, almonds, cashews, and walnuts.
+Nut butters can be made with any type of nut, like peanuts, almonds, cashews, and walnuts.
 Make sure your nut butters are not loaded with extra ingredients, like sugar and hydrogenated oils.

 Nut butters contain healthy fats, which may help with glucose control.
-The fiber found in nut butters are prebiotic fibers, which can also help lower blood sugars by supporting the good bacteria in the gut.
+The fibers found in nut butters are prebiotic fibers, which can also help lower blood sugars by supporting the good bacteria in the gut.
 The magnesium found in nuts is an antioxidant and reduces inflammation, which supports healthy blood pressure.